Shorter, 3-4' European beech (Fagus sylvatica) InstantHedge unit ready to ship.

 Many hedge units of yew (Taxus) and European beech (Fagus sylvatica) are stages on pallets and ready to ship!

-- As a low-branched beech, with a trunk ranging from 2 to 4 feet in diameter, it works especially well for hedging.
+- As a low-branched beech shrub, with a trunk ranging from 2 to 4 feet in diameter, it works especially well for hedging.

-- The Fagus sylvatica Hedge has a lovely bark that is smooth and silver-gray.
+- The Fagus sylvatica beech tree has a lovely bark that is smooth and silver-gray.

 - The tree’s foliage turns bronze in fall and blooms with yellow-green flowers in the early spring.
 The male flowers in drooping globular clusters and the female flowers in short spikes, which fruit to edible beechnuts.